saulgood04/se_project_spots/README.md

 - Custom font implementation using Google's Poppins font family
 - Consistent image sizing and formatting
 - BEM methodology for organized and maintainable code structure
+- Two interactive modals, Edit Profile and New Post
+- Dynamic profile editing, users can update their name and description in real-time
+- Multiple ways to close modals, close button AND clicking outside the modal
+- Form handling, capturing and processing user input

 The project was designed in Figma and implemented using modern CSS techniques including Flexbox and Grid layouts, demonstrating the journey from design to deployment.